What Are The Best Dog Battery Operated Heated Water Bowls?

 - Multiple pets can use at the same time with a 360° design

 6. Asdomo Heated Pet Bowl

 The Asdomo is ideal for dogs that are small to medium in size.
 You will also be able to use it for cats if you have any.
-This product will come with a USB cord that can be used to heat it up.
-This will also keep your pets water from freezing.
+This product will need a USB cord that can be used to heat it up.
+This will also keep your pet’s water from freezing.
 It has a non-tip design, is relatively inexpensive & the heater has a low wattage power source.